-I first wrote this common-sense gun control story after the Parkland High School mass murders on February 14, 2018.
+I first wrote this common-sense gun control story5 after the Parkland High School mass murders on February 14, 2018.
 It was published in The Hill and got the usual barrage of angry comments from lovers of the Second Amendment.
-That was 18 months ago.
-Think about that, Parkland was only 18 months ago.
-Since that time we have had close to one mass shooting per day every day since then.
-And now El Paso AND Dayton.

-The story below is what I wrote for the Hill.
-Sadly, it is still relevant today because we have done NOTHING, ABSOLUTELY NOTHING to stop these horrific and predictably repetitive mass murders.
+I republished it 18 months later after the El Paso AND Dayton massacres in August 2019.
+And, here I am again, dredging up this old story that is still relevant today because we have done NOTHING, ABSOLUTELY NOTHING to stop these horrific and predictably repetitive mass murders.

 As the title of my original story indicates, I believe when it comes to our approach to common-sense gun laws, we have been asking the wrong question about who should have guns.